Science, Technology, and Medicine in the Modern Middle East ESH4080

 Course Aims

-The aim of this course is to introduce students to the social and economic history of the modern Middle East and North Africa through the lens of science, technology and medicine.
-In doing so, the course aims to encourage critical engagement with salient debates in scholarly literature and with primary research material and to facilitate discussion and dissemination of ideas in lecture and seminar discussion and coursework.
+The aim of this course is to provide participants with the opportunity to develop confidence and skills in the historical study of the modern Middle East and North Africa through the analytical lens of history of science, technology, and medicine (STM).
+In doing so, the course aims to:

-The course will take a thematic approach that ranges across imperial and regional boundaries, including topics such as cross-cultural exchange and continuity of indigenous traditions; military, bureaucratic, and educational reform efforts by the Ottoman state; the emergence of scientific tools of state-building such as vaccination and urban planning; gender, faith, and sickness and healing; the spread of communication networks; and the political ecologies of oil and water in the region.
+The course will take a thematic approach that ranges across imperial and regional boundaries.
+It includes topics such as cross-cultural exchanges and continuity of indigenous and vernacular traditions; military, bureaucratic, and educational reform efforts; the spread of communication networks; the emergence of state-building techniques such as quarantine and vaccination; ideologies of scientific progress; gender, faith, and sickness and healing; and the political ecologies of oil and water in the region.

 Intended Learning Outcomes of Course